-Based on the bridge condition inspections performed in 2022, the large majority of bridges maintained by the OTIC are in Satisfactory to Excellent Condition (NBIS Scores 6-9) according to National Bridge Inspection Standards (NBIS).
-Per ODOT and OTIC policy the total number of bridges maintained by OTIC is 533 (418 bridges plus 115 culverts classified as bridges).
-Out of a total of 533 bridges, only 10.1% of the structures (54 total, 46 bridges plus 8 culverts classified as bridges) rate below Satisfactory Condition (Figure 2.3.1) and the majority of deficiencies at these structures is related to substructure (piers and abutments) concrete deterioration.
-This number is up 3.5% from 2021.
-Of the substructure deficiencies, the most downgraded element impacting the overall structure rating was found to be the piers.
-The piers rating below Satisfactory do not currently pose a safety hazard to the public; however, continued deterioration has the potential to increase maintenance and repair costs as well as decrease the overall service life of the structures.
+Based on the bridge condition inspections performed in 2023, the large majority of bridges maintained by the OTIC are in Satisfactory to Excellent Condition (NBIS Scores 6-9) according to National Bridge Inspection Standards (NBIS).
+Per ODOT and OTIC policy the total number of bridges maintained by OTIC is 532 (417 bridges plus 115 culverts classified as bridges).
+Out of a total of 532 bridges, only 11.1% of the structures (59 total, 50 bridges plus 9 culverts classified as bridges) rate below Satisfactory Condition (Figure 2.3.1) and the majority of deficiencies at these structures is related to superstructure (beam) section loss.
+The total number rated below Satisfactory is up 1% from 2022.
+Of the superstructure deficiencies, the most downgraded element impacting the overall structure rating was found to be section loss in the lower webs and bottom flanges of bridges spanning over the Turnpike mainline.
+Some of these ratings are due to active corrosion and others have had their beams cleaned and painted but still have enough section loss to warrant a Fair rating.
+The beams rated Fair do not currently pose a safety hazard to the public; however, continued deterioration has the potential to increase maintenance and repair costs as well as decrease the overall service life of the structures.
 Rehabilitation should be performed at these structures in the near future and the deficient elements should be monitored closely until repairs can be made.
 Figure 2.3.2 shows the changes in these scores by percentage of inventory over time.

 Figure 2.3.1 - Graph showing distribution of overall NBIS Condition Ratings for bridges maintained by the OTIC.
-NBIS Scoring criteria based on 1-9 evaluation with 1 being Imminent Failure and 9 being Excellent.
-Ratings of 5 or greater indicate structural elements may or may not show deterioration but remain sound with no significant affects to the main load path.
+NBIS Scoring criteria based on 0-9 evaluation with 0 being Failed and 9 being Excellent.
+Ratings of 5 or greater indicate structural elements may or may not show deterioration but remain sound with no significant affects to the load path capacity.
 For additional information see ODOT MBI 2014 Table 34.

-Figure 2.3.2 - Graph showing distribution of General Appraisal ratings for bridges maintained by the OTIC as viewed on the Assetwise inspection form from 2017-2022.
+Figure 2.3.2 - Graph showing distribution of General Appraisal ratings for bridges maintained by the OTIC from 2019-2023.
 (Note due to rounding and for clarity total may not equal 100% in some years)